 Students may be awarded credit in a World Language by establishing competency in a language other than English.
-Assessments will be aligned with the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines in order to ensure consistency across languages.
+Assessments are aligned with the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines to ensure consistency across languages.
 The district will accept the following assessment instrument(s) to establish proficiency:

 Demonstrating Proficiency in a World Language

 - Standards-based Measurement of Proficiency (STAMP) for middle and high school students in reading, writing, speaking, and listening (if available) for all languages for which it is available.

 - ACTFL Assessment of Performance toward Proficiency in Languages (AAPL) in reading, writing, speaking, and listening for all languages for which it is available.

 - ACTFL Oral Proficiency Interview (OPI) or Oral Proficiency Interview Computer-Based (OPIc) and Writing Proficiency Test (WPT) or ALTA Language tests for languages which STAMP, ACTFL, or AAPPL are not available.